 Spread Grass Seed

 Fall is a great time to spread new grass seed in the bald or dying spot of the lawn.
-Autumn is a great time to do this because the temperatures are cooler and the dry season has usually passed by this time.
+When preparing the yard for fall, it is a great time to do this.
+The temperatures are cooler and the dry season has usually passed making it perfect for most grass seed to germinate.

 Mulch the Landscape